nealcrook/nascom/m5/README.md

 recreated assembling listing with my annotated comments.
 I never succeeded in getting the code to work.

-Old me, in looking at the code again, and running it on an emulator with NASBUG T2, has managed to understand the code better and work through the ambiguous characters to produce a working version and a commented source listing.
+Fast-forward to 2020 and here I am, looking at the code again.
+Now I can run it on NASBUG T2 (on an emulator, to decouple NAS-SYS porting problems) and have looked at the code in more detail to understand it and unravel the ambiguous characters to produce a working version and a commented source listing.
 I have also OCRd and reworked the original documentation.

-I have provided multiple versions here, starting with a 100%-accurate copy of the original, and continuing with few mods/bug-fixes executed in versions for both NASBUG and NAS-SYS.
+I have provided multiple versions here, starting with a 100%-accurate copy of the original, and continuing with few mods/bug-fixes executed in versions for both NASBUG and NAS-SYS. <-- COMING SOON.

 # Documentation

 - Article from Liverpool Software Gazette
 - Review from Computing Today, May 1979.

+<-- COMING SOON

 # Versions

+<-- COMING SOON